AppLovin Corporation Class A Common Stock

 Human Capital Strategy

-• Geographic Distribution: Located in 17 countries, with approximately 54% of global employees outside the U.S. and 46% in the U.S.
+- Geographic Distribution: Approximately 60% of global employees located outside of the U.S. and 40% in the U.S. (across 15 countries).

-• Skill Mix: Approximately 788 employees (50% of total headcount) involved in research and development and related activities.
-Access to approximately 2,000 additional team members, majority R&D resources, outside the U.S.
+- Skill Mix: Approximately 42% of total headcount (380 employees) involved in research and development and related activities.

 Diversity & Development: